yshlae/ResQnect/README.md

  - **Encapsulation**  💊
    - Refers to bundling data and methods that operate on that data into a single unit or class, while restricting direct access to some of the object’s components.
-   - In the `Volunteer` and `Resource` classes, I encapsulated the attributes (e.g., name, `v_type`, quantity) and their corresponding methods.
+   - In the `Volunteer` and `Resource` classes, I encapsulated the attributes (ex., name, `v_type`, quantity) and their corresponding methods.
 These methods control how the data is accessed and updated, preventing direct manipulation of object attributes.

  - **Abstraction**  🗄️
    - Concept of hiding the complex implementation details and exposing only the essential features of an object or system.
 In the `VolunteerManager` and `ResourceManager` classes, I abstracted complex operations like saving/loading data and updating records.
-The user interacts with simple menus, not needing to know the internal workings (e.g., file handling or JSON parsing).
+The user interacts with simple menus, not needing to know the internal workings (ex., file handling or JSON parsing).
    - The `DisasterResponseSystem` class abstracts the process of managing volunteers, resources, and tasks by using a simple menu system.
 Users can focus on high-level actions (assigning tasks, managing resources) without needing to handle individual tasks behind the scenes.

  - **Polymorphism**  📑
     - Allows different classes to define methods with the same name, but each can behave differently depending on the class it belongs to.
 I applied polymorphism in the `__str__()` method.
-Both the `Volunteer` and `Resource` classes have a `__str__()` method that returns a string representation of the object, but each class has its own implementation to represent its attributes (e.g., volunteer name and availability vs. resource type and quantity).
+Both the `Volunteer` and `Resource` classes have a `__str__()` method that returns a string representation of the object, but each class has its own implementation to represent its attributes (ex., volunteer name and availability vs. resource type and quantity).
     - The same `save_volunteers()` and `save_resources()` methods work for different data types (volunteers and resources) despite the differences in how they are structured, allowing for consistent handling and storage of data.

 - **Data Saving and Loading (JSON and File Handling)**  🗂️